Badsworth/pfml_scripts/docs/portal/environment-variables.md

 ## Configuring environment variables

+Default environment variables live in [`portal/config/default.js`](../../portal/config/default.js).

-Each environment has a corresponding configuration file in [`portal/config`](../../portal/config/).
+Each environment has a corresponding configuration file in [`portal/config`](../../portal/config/), for example `production.js`

+The default environment variables are merged with the environment-specific config file in [`portal/config/index.js`](../../portal/config/index.js).
+A default environment variable can be overridden in the environment-specific config file.

 - **Portal environment variables should never include a secret!** Since the Portal is only served on the client-side, these environment variables will be publicly accessible.
-- Each time you add a new environment variable, ensure that you add it to each environment's config file, so that an environment is missing anything.
+- Each time you add a new environment variable, ensure that you add it to each environment's config file, so that an environment isn't missing anything.
+If the variable value is shared across many environments, consider adding it as a default environment variable in [`portal/config/default.js`](../../portal/config/default.js).

 ## Referencing an environment variable